top of page

 What Happens if the Scan Shows a Concern?

-If the scan suggests that the baby is growing too slowly or too quickly, or if there are issues with fluid levels or placental function, your clinician may recommend:
+If a growth scan suggests that your baby is growing more slowly or more quickly than expected, or if there are concerns about fluid levels or placental function, further monitoring may be recommended.

 • Repeat growth scans